Adrian-Winter/MuteGroupExeptOne/README.md

  When you launch the sceneclip of the group all the samples are beeing played, when you turn the dial while multiple tracks are playing you can create cool scratching/slicing effects.

 ### Use it as a __pitch shifter__
 You can load the same clip onto multiple tracks, but pitch it up or down in the clip menue.
-Then you can use the dial to swap between the diffrently pitched samples.
+Then you can use the dial to swap between the differently pitched samples.

 ## How to use this application? ⚙️